eProsima/Integration-Service-docs/docs/installation.rst

     cd ~/is-workspace
     git clone https://github.com/eProsima/Integration-Service.git src/Integration-Service --recursive

-At this point, you have the *Integration Service* library correcly cloned into your :code:`is-workspace/src/Integration-Service` folder.
+At this point, you have the *Integration Service* library correctly cloned into your :code:`is-workspace/src/Integration-Service` folder.

 .. note::

-    The :code:`--recursive` flag is needed to correctly initialize the *XTypes* library as a submodule.
+    The :code:`--recursive` flag is needed to correctly initialize the *xTypes* library as a submodule.

 ..
 TODO: When tool for automatically cloning the repos of the desired System Handles is ready, add a description of how to do so direclty from the core repo.